 Those who are fighting against free speech in the name of respect for their faith despise the beliefs of others, and they make it very clearly known.
 The newspapers of Tehran, of Damascus, of Cairo vomit vindictive caricatures that savage shamelessly orthodox Jews and demonize the Talmud.

-FREEDOM OF EXPRESSION and respect for the beliefs of others begins with a painful renunciation of the absolute authority of your own particular convictions.
+Freedom of expression and respect for the beliefs of others begins with a painful renunciation of the absolute authority of your own particular convictions.
 And it’s against this renunciation that Islamic fundamentalist elites and masses raise their holy rage.
 The picture that lit the fuse shows Muhammad wearing a turban shaped like a bomb.
 Insulting picture, they tell us.
 A hurtful connection, an offensive connection, a defamatory connection between the Prophet and terrorism.
 Certainly.
 But this link wasn’t suggested by Danish cartoonists, it was forged by the Jihadists.
 Why were there no demonstrations in the Arab/Muslim worlds against the bloody attacks in New York, Madrid, Mombasa, Bali, and elsewhere?
-Moreover, the pictures of furious and s...
+Moreover, the pictures of ...

 For just $19.95 a year, get access to new issues and decades' worth of archives on our site.